amirkiaml/DeepAnalytic/README.md

 data, for purposes of research.

 ## Data
+### Springer
 - The metadata of 28 Springer Nature philosophical journals have been scraped.
 This records the metadata of around 800k pages of philosophical texts.

-- The codes to scrape the metadata, as well as the text data from the papers, will be uploaded here.
+- The codes to scrape the metadata, as well as the text data from the papers, is uploaded here.'
-- The scraped dataframes will become available through a data-sharing platform in the near future.
+### SEP
+- I have scarped the entirety of the Stanford Encyclopedia of Philosophy, edition 2024.
+-
+## Other
 - The text data of other philosophical journals, from other publishers such as Oxford University Press, is also scraped.
 In particular, over 10k pages of papers from the leading journal *Analysis*, alongside their metadata, are scraped.
 The relevant codes will be shared and the datasets will be uploaded after preprocessing the proprietary data before making it available to the public.